Fast construction of irreducible polynomials over finite fields: Abstract

 \section{Abstract}

 We present a randomized algorithm that on input a finite field $\bK$ with $q$ elements and a positive integer $d$ outputs a degree $d$ irreducible polynomial in $\bK[x]$.
-The running time is $d^{1+o(1)} \times (\log q)^{5+o(1)}$ elementary operations.
-The $o(1)$ in $d^{1+o(1)}$ is a function of $d$ that tends to zero when $d$ tends to infinity.
-And the $o(1)$ in $(\log q)^{5+o(1)}$ is a function of $q$ that tends to zero when $q$ tends to infinity.
-In particular, the complexity is quasi-linear in the degree $d$.
+The running time is $d^{1+\varepsilon(d)} \times (\log q)^{5+\varepsilon(q)}$ elementary operations.
+The function $\varepsilon$ in this expression is a real positive function belonging to the class $o(1)$, especially, the complexity is quasi-linear in the degree $d$.
+Once given such an irreducible polynomial of degree $d$, we can compute random irreducible polynomials of degree $d$ at the expense of $d^{1+\varepsilon(d)} \times (\log q)^{1+\varepsilon(q)}$ elementary operations only.